SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 plot(sol, plot_analytic = true)
 ```

-Here we allowed the solver to automatically determine a starting `dt`.
+Here, we allowed the solver to automatically determine a starting `dt`.
 This estimate
 at the beginning is conservative (small) to ensure accuracy.
 We can instead start
 the method with a larger `dt` by passing it to `solve`: